liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Firstly, even if Petra, who knew Emilia, agreed, how could Musica possibly be convinced?

-"Um, is it okay if I also ask about what Musica just said?"
+Emilia: \[Um, is it okay if I also ask about what Musica just said?\]

-"…What is it, Miss Guard?"
+Musica: \[…What is it, Miss Guard?\]

-"I reaaally understand how you feel about not wanting to trigger a second Demi-human War.
+Emilia: \[I reaaally understand how you feel about not wanting to trigger a second Demi-human War.
 I don't want that to happen either, if I can stop it I definitely will.
-But, what you said is a bit strange!"
+But, what you said is a bit strange!\]

-Emilia: \[――――\]
+Musica: \[――――\]

-"In the past, when the Demi-human War broke out, no one thought that such a thing would happen.
+Emilia: \[In the past, when the Demi-human War broke out, no one thought that such a thing would happen.
 But, we all know that the Demi-human War already happened.
-The Demi-human War caused immense sorrow, and no one wants to repeat it."
+The Demi-human War caused immense sorrow, and no one wants to repeat it.\]

 Musica's logical argument was based on past events and an assertion of Emilia's dangerousness.